 Projects and travels

-The Junge Consortium Berlin is always looking for a challenge, is open to new things and wants to leave the familiar ground.
+The Junges Consortium Berlin is always looking for a challenge, is open to new things and wants to leave the familiar ground.
 On the one hand musically, for example in the performance of new music at the “Neuköllner Originaltönen” or the collaboration with the Berlin installation and light artist Helmar Dittrich at “Organovino – Festival for Organ, Space and Wine”, on the other hand spatially with our international concert and encounter tours.
 The young choir cultivates contacts with youth choirs in other countries and seeks exchange about how music is experienced in other cultures, especially among young people.
 The first highlight of this musical and cultural curiosity was a week-long trip to the Doha Youth Choir in Qatar in October 2016, which inspired the young people personally and artistically.
 International friendships are also cultivated with the Turku Cathedral Youth Choir and the Vaskivuori Upper Secondary School Chamber Choir from Finland, whom the ensemble met during a concert tour to Finland in June 2017.
 A concert tour of Germany took place in spring 2018 and a concert tour of Slovenia and Croatia in autumn, during which the Young Consortium took part in the Istramusica Choir Competition in Porec, Croatia.
 In November 2019, the Junge Consortium travelled to Lithuania, where it took part in a choir festival and gave concerts in various cities, facilitating cultural exchange.
 At the end of 2019, the choir gave concerts in the region around Stuttgart and Wiesbaden, and was invited to the renowned concert series “Stunde der Kirchenmusik”.
 In August and September 2020, the choir was able to perform summer concerts in Brandenburg Cathedral and Ratzeburg Cathedral despite the external circumstances.
 As part of the international organ festival, the choir was invited on a concert tour to Poland in July 2021.
 In November 2021 the choir had the opportunity to perform multiple times in Tallinn, Estland alongside local choirs.
 The choir also has an artistic friendship with the Berlin Teldex Studios and the UdK Berlin, which resulted in professional studio recordings in April 2017 and June 2018.